Understanding Depression and Suicide Risk

 Outlook for Suicidal Depression

 With the right treatment, the outlook for those with depression and suicidal ideation is positive.
-If symptoms worsen, in-patient treatment may be necessary.
-Suicide behavior disorder is under study to enhance suicide risk assessment beyond MDD.
+If symptoms worsen, inpatient treatment may be necessary.
+Research on suicide behavior disorder is ongoing to enhance suicide risk assessment beyond MDD.

 The Takeaway